Community

 At Fertile Ground Gathering, we host a variety of activities aside from the rituals, workshops and performances.
 These are activities everyone is welcome to take part in.

-Check back in early 2026 to see what we've got planned for the upcoming Gathering!
+Come back again soon to see what else we've got planned for the upcoming Gathering!

 Feast Hall